 TDD vs FDD simulation

 Note that TDD (Time Division Duplex)/FDD (Frequency Division Duplex) simulations are scenario dependent meaning that the direction of the interferer (UL or DL) to the victim will be studied.
 In this context, the time dependency is not simulated as it is not important.
-Therefore, SEAMCAT can already simulate this, since the worth case scenario is to be considered i.e. a FDD UL or DL scenario should give similar results as a TDD UL or DL simulation.
+Therefore, SEAMCAT can already simulate this, since the worst case scenario is to be considered i.e. a FDD UL or DL scenario should give similar results as a TDD UL or DL simulation.
 Note however that to simulate TDD systems, the correct TDD characteristics would have to be filled in.

 Cellular network positioning